Budgeting With Variable Income

 Rule One, For the Win

-We have an 8-part blog series called Mastering A Variable Income.
+We have an eight-part blog series called Mastering a Variable Income.
 You don't have to read all of these before starting your budget!
 However, each article offers valuable insight into budgeting with variable income.
+(You'll notice some verbiage changes since these were written, but The Method remains the same!)